alessadroc/pr-calculator/readme.md

 - FNCS Divisionals (1, 2, 3) - All opens.

 ## Run
+Ensure that you have Discord installed and a server in which you have permissions to add apps.

 1. Clone or download the repository.
 2. Invite the discord bot to your server using https://discord.com/oauth2/authorize?client_id=1380424855668658416
 3. Use commands /calculatepr <event name> <placement> to determine results.
-4. Use /tournaments to see supported events.
+4. Use /events to see supported events.